remotion-dev/template-audiogram/README.md

 # Remotion Audiogram Template

-> Subscribe to [RemotionKit](https://remotionkit.com/) to get stuff like this in your inbox.

 This template is for creating "audiograms".
 In other words, video clips from podcast episodes, or any other audio.
 It's a popular way of sharing audio snippets on social media.

 [Example video](https://twitter.com/marcusstenbeck/status/1460641903326732300)